-In order for the 6′ guy to do well, he has to compete in a higher weight class.
+In order for a tall guy to do well in barbell sports, he has to compete in a higher weight class.
 The only lift which allows skinny people to lift heavy weights is the deadlift, but that only happens when you have the proportions for it – long arms.

-Here’s a funny fact.
-The popular powerlifter Dan Green is 110 kilos lean at 5’10”.
-Arnold Schwarzenegger competed at about the same weight, if not lighter, at 6’2″.
-Actually, Arnold won Mr.Olympia 1981 at 100 kilos of muscular bodyweight.
-What do you think happened?
+Here’s a fun fact.
+The popular powerlifter Dan Green is 110kg/240lbs at 5’10″/177.8cm in a lean condition.
+Arnold Schwarzenegger competed at the same weight, if not lighter, at 6’2″.
+In fact, Arnold won Mr.Olympia 1981 weighing 220lbs/100kg.